Jerry Azumah: College career

-NFL career
+Professional career

-Azumah was selected by the Chicago Bears as the 147th pick of the 1999 NFL Draft out of the University of New Hampshire.
+Azumah was selected by the Chicago Bears in the fifth round as the 147th pick of the 1999 NFL draft out of the University of New Hampshire.
 In Azumah's first year with the Chicago Bears, he won the prestigious Brian Piccolo Award.
 This award is given to a Chicago Bear by his teammates.
-Brian Piccolo played four seasons as a running back for the Chicago Bears from 1965–1968.
+Brian Piccolo played four seasons as a running back for the Chicago Bears from 1965 to 1968.
 Piccolo died from cancer in 1970 when he was just 26 years old.
 The Chicago Bears created the Brian Piccolo award to honor a teammate's courage, loyalty, teamwork and dedication.

 Azumah, who was a running back in college, continued to make the transition into an NFL defensive back.
 As his NFL experience grew, he also saw time on special teams and special situations on defense.
 In 2001 Azumah was given a contract extension.
 On January 19, 2002, during the divisional playoff game versus the Philadelphia Eagles, Azumah intercepted then quarterback Donovan McNabb and returned the ball 39 yards for a touchdown.
 That was the last touchdown scored in old Soldier Field.

 His best season came in 2003 when he led the league in kickoff returns with a twenty-nine-yard average and two touchdowns.
 In 2004, Azumah was selected to represent the NFC in the NFL Pro Bowl as a kick returner.
 In that game Azumah broke the record for return yards with 228.
 He also recovered a fumble.

 For Azumah's career, he appeared in 105 games with 48 starts.
 He had 384 tackles, 10 interceptions, 29 pass defense, 6.5 sacks, 6 forced fumbles and one recovery.
 Azumah retired in March 2006.

 Notable UNH teammates of Jerry Azumah are Jason Ball (San Diego Chargers), Dan Kreider (Pittsburgh Steelers, St. Louis Rams, Arizona Cardinals) Randal Williams (Dallas Cowboys, Oakland Raiders) and Ryan Day (Ohio State Head Football Coach).

 Post NFL career

-Azumah has been seen on the Chicago Bears post game coverage and commentary on WFLD-TV, Fox Chicago and appeared weekly on Fox Chicago's Good Day Chicago.
+Azumah has been seen on the Chicago Bears post-game coverage and commentary on WFLD-TV Fox Chicago, and he has appeared weekly on Fox Chicago's Good Day Chicago.
 Azumah started his television broadcasting career on Comcast SportsNet Chicago in 2006 as a post game analyst and feature reporter.
 Azumah also worked for ESPN 1000 radio in Chicago in 2010.

+Currently, Azumah can be heard on his new podcast titled "To the Points With Jerry Azumah."
+Azumah breaks down prime time NFL matchups and discusses his weekly betting strategy.
+The podcast is available for free on all streaming platforms.